Background & Scope

 - Riders of the same household are permitted to sit together.

-- All students, aids, and drivers must wear masks while on the bus, at all times.
+- All students, aides, and drivers must wear masks while on the bus, at all times.
 Students will not be permitted to board or ride the bus without a mask covering both nose and mouth.

 Food & Drink